BZoennchen/Pages/_drafts/musical-interrogation-IV.md

 The transformer avoids the problem of vanishing or exploding gradients by avoiding recurrency, that is, by utilizing the whole sequence in parallel.

 Today, all successful large language model (LLMs) utilize the transformer architecture.
-It brought us ChatGPT (based on GPT-3 {% cite brown:2020 %} and GPT-4 {% cite openai:2023 bubeck:2023 %}), LLaMA {% cite touvron:2023 %}, LLaMA 2 {% cite touvron:2023b %}, BERT {% cite devlin:2019 %} and many fine-tuned derivates such as CodeX {% cite chen:2021 %} .
+It brought us ChatGPT (based on GPT-3 {% cite brown:2020 %} and GPT-4 {% cite openai:2023 bubeck:2023 %}), LLaMA {% cite touvron:2023 %}, LLaMA 2 {% cite touvron:2023b %}, BERT {% cite devlin:2019 %} and many fine-tuned derivates such as Codex {% cite chen:2021 %} .
 In the domain of symbolic music, transformers where also employed.
 Examples are the Music Transformer {% cite huang:2018 %}, the Pop Music Transformer {% cite huang:2020 %}, multi-track music generation {% cite ens:2020 %}, piano inpainting {% cite hadjeres:2021 %}, Theme Transformer {% cite shih:2022 %} and more.
 Furthermore there are transformers, such as MusicGen {% cite copet:2023 %} that generate audio output directly.

-While there is an intuitive explanation of the attention mechanism, it is still unclear why exaclty the transformer is so effective---there is rigorous mathematical proof.
+While there is an intuitive explanation of the attention mechanism, it is still unclear why exaclty the transformer is so effective---there is no rigorous mathematical proof.
 It is well-known how their components work and what mathematical operations are performed, but it is very hard to interpret the seemingly emerging power when all the small parts work together.
 One source of their effectiveness is that they relate tokens to other tokens more directly (without a hidden state which washes away the information) and the independence of multiple execution paths make them especially suitable for the exploitation of multicore processors such as GPUs and TPUs.
 However, looking at the whole sequence at once comes at a cost: computation and memory complexity!